Blazing Barriers

 Blazing Barriers is a 1937 American drama film directed by Aubrey Scotto and written by Edwin C. Parsons and Lee Freeman.
 The film stars Junior Coghlan, Edward Arnold Jr., Florine McKinney, Irene Franklin, Guy Bates Post and Milburn Stone.
 The film was released on July 4, 1937, by Monogram Pictures.

 Plot

-The story follows hoods Tommy McGrath and "Fats" Moody, who are sent to a Civilian Conservation Corps camp in order to get them away from their criminal path.
+Hoods Tommy McGrath and "Fats" Moody are sent to a Civilian Conservation Corps camp in order to get them away from their criminal path.